 –Drew Sullivan editor, Organized Crime and Corruption Reporting Project

 What are the benefits of being a member?

-- Tailor-made services, including non-profit partnership building, management & fundraising training, market research, and consulting services related to organizational strategy.
+- Benefitting from tailor-made services, including non-profit partnership building, management and fundraising training, market research, and consulting services related to organisational strategy.

 Who can become a GFMD member?

-GFMD members are organizations that work in support of:
+GFMD members are organisations and individuals that work in support of:

 - Journalism, journalists and content production;

 - Media development;